rjrasse/rjrasse.github.io/README.md

 #### Selected Communication and Outreach
 - Float posters for global dissemination.
 2021.[[PDF]](https://github.com/rjrasse/rjrasse.github.io/blob/Rafael-Rasse/poster_refine_float_2021_spa.pdf)
-- Participation in the institutional POGO film to promote its role in global ocean observations in the developing world.
+- Participation in an institutional POGO film to promote its role in global ocean observations in the developing world.
 2021. [video](https://www.youtube.com/watch?v=d7PY9hTvXgM)
-- Instructive videos to adequately attach an UVP sensor on the BGC-Argo float [video](https://dropsu.sorbonne-universite.fr/s/eWzKYFQepyHoFS9), as well as to successfully deploy the floats in the open ocean [video](https://dropsu.sorbonne-universite.fr/s/HCFnmH39SQGEYk5).2020.
+- Instructive videos on how to securely attach a UVP sensor on a BGC-Argo float [video](https://dropsu.sorbonne-universite.fr/s/eWzKYFQepyHoFS9), as well as how to successfully deploy floats in the open ocean.
+2020. [video](https://dropsu.sorbonne-universite.fr/s/HCFnmH39SQGEYk5).2020.

 #### Skills by Topics ####
-My skills varied according to the Earth’s reservoir studied as described below:
+My research into different aspects of the Earth’s reservoir has led me to develop a range of skills, as described below:

  ***Ocean-Sea***.
-(1) Exploiting and merging standard and new generation of Biogeochemical Argo floats (ground-breaking approach) and remote sensing data products  to explore and  investigate remote oceanic regions in the tropics.
-(2) Using CTD-rosette to study the biogeochemical and optical characteristics of the surface and mesopelagic layer of the ocean.
+ -	Exploiting and merging standard and new-generation Biogeochemical Argo floats (ground-breaking approach) and remote-sensing data products to explore and investigate remote oceanic regions in the tropics.
+ -	Using CTD-rosette measurements to study the biogeochemical and optical characteristics of the surface and mesopelagic layer of the ocean.

  ***Atmosphere***.
-Applicating high volume cascade impactor, only-wet deposition sampler, meteorological station, and satellite products (i.e. backward air-masses trajectories) to investigate.
+Applying high-volume cascade impactor, only-wet deposition sampler, meteorological station, and satellite products (i.e. backward air-masses trajectories) during investigations.

  ***Rivers***.
-Automatic pumping sampler, multiparametric ultrasound, general Oceanic speedometer, and satellite products on the rivers’ basins (i.e. precipitation)
+Automatic pumping sampler, multiparametric ultrasound, general oceanic speedometer, and satellite products for rivers basins (i.e. precipitation).

  ***Land***.
-Closed chamber methods to collect and then measure greenhouse gases emitted from corn fields via gas chromatography (i.e. CO2 & N2O) .
+Closed chamber methods to collect and then measure greenhouse gases emitted from corn fields via gas chromatography (i.e. CO2 & N2O).

 #### Instruments in the Lab ####
 -	Technicon Auto-Analyzer II to analyse macronutrients.
 -	UV combustion system to convert dissolved organic matter into dissolved inorganic ions.
 -	Gas chromatography to quantify dissolved organic matter and ions, and gases (CO2 & N2O )
 -	CHN analyser to quantify particulate organic matter.
 -	Automatic titration to determine alkalinity and investigate carbonate chemistry in rivers and seawater.

 #### Deployment of Biogeochemical (BGC) Argo Floats, Field Work, and Cruise Expeditions ####
 <div style="text-align: justify"> Since the beginning of my career, I have been leading and participating in fieldwork to investigate biogeochemical cycles in the planet’s main reservoirs (i.e. land, ocean, rivers, and atmosphere) on local, regional, and global scales and over a continuum of timescales (from days to years).
 More recently, I have been involved in the deployment of BGC-Argo floats. </div>